-The most counterproductive move you can make is to chase a girl after she has flat out rejected you.
+The most counterproductive move you can make is to chase a girl after she has flat-out rejected you.

 No means no. I agree with that sentiment.
 Rather than chase after her now, it’s okay to try again after some time has passed.
 Otherwise, you’re going to become that creepy guy who won’t leave her alone!

-People are known to change their minds so there’s nothing wrong with trying again in the future.
+People are known to change their minds, so there’s nothing wrong with trying again in the future.

-This is especially true when you can tell that the girl is attracted and interested in you but is playing hard to get.
+This is especially true when you can tell that the girl is attracted to and interested in you but is playing hard to get.